 - Contact Us

-The Xieng Khouang province is one of the most heavily bombed places in the world, a tragic and deadly legacy of the second Indochina war.
+The Xieng Khouang Province is one of the most heavily bombed places in the world, a tragic and deadly legacy of the second Indochina war.
 Lone Buffalo are committed to improving opportunities for young people in this province through their English, football and creative skills programs.

-Students come from relatively poor backgrounds but we believe that they should be given the same chance as others to benefit from the opportunities that will arise as Lao graduates from the UN’s ‘least developed’ status.
+Students come from relatively poor backgrounds but Lone Buffalo believe that they should be given the same chance as others to benefit from the opportunities that are arising as Laos graduates from the UN’s ‘Least Developed’ status.
 Most students’ parents are farmers – but they have similar ambitions to other young people for successful careers in business, arts and technology.
-The aim is to help them achieve these aspirations.
+Lone Buffalo’s goal is to help them achieve these aspirations.
 Almost 50% of students are girls, who play an important role both inside and outside of the classroom – the project currently has both FIFA approved female student football coaches and female movie directors.

-If you visit Phonsavan, you can buy Lone Buffalo merchandise and our Student Guide to Phonsavan at Bamboozle Restaurant and Cranky T’s Café.
+If you visit Phonsavan, you can buy Lone Buffalo merchandise and the Student Guide to Phonsavan at Bamboozle Restaurant and Cranky T’s Café.

-Sponsor a class – It costs $1200 a year to support a class of 25 students.
+Sponsor a class – It costs $1500 a year to support a class of up to 25 students.

 Your donations directly benefit their needs: